-After you find the problem, survey solutions and select the one best suited for the management, it is time to put things in place.
-Return to the root and start drawing up plans that are best designed to produce seamless, safe, and easy corporate travels.
+After you find the problem, survey solutions and select the one with the best value for the management, it is time to put things in place.
+Return to the root and start drawing up plans that are best designed to produce seamless, safe, and easy global business travel.

 Make sure that all employees are on the same page with the plans and the changes you are about to implement.
 This may take top-down meetings and sessions with clear lines of communication.
 Keep communication two-way and open for employees to raise any questions or concerns.
 Take these into consideration and address key concerns before moving forward.

 It’s safe to assume that things won’t always go the way you need them to.
 As such, creating contingency plans and backup plans is a vital allergy of business travel management.
 In fact, it’s safe to assume that something will not work out the way you have planned.
+A lot of these challenges depend on the current state of the travel industry as a whole.
 While you cannot always predict what it is, you can prepare for it in the event that anything happens.